peterpo2/LATELINA/README.md

-# AIPharm+
+# Latelina

-AIPharm+ is a full digital-pharmacy demo that combines a .NET 8 Web API, a React + TypeScript storefront, seeded SQL Server data, and an AI chat assistant powered by OpenAI.
+Latelina is a full digital-pharmacy demo that combines a .NET 8 Web API, a React + TypeScript storefront, seeded SQL Server data, and an AI chat assistant powered by OpenAI.
 The goal is to help you explore a realistic e-commerce experience that includes medical product browsing, ordering, and conversational support.